 You could probably argue that they should buy a few good books from Amazon, or perhaps start with Wikipedia.
 I also believe the lack of understanding about cloud migration services is caused by the fuzziness and variety in cloud offerings (IAAS/SAAS/PAAS, Public/Private/Hybrid, the way they work, where they are located, SLAs etc), and unclarity about consequences of certain choices in terms of application management, compliance and accountability.

 I think it takes quite a study to be able to ask the right questions and find the key challenges and considerations to select the right cloud model(s).
 And I don’t believe many people are excellent cloud buyers by nature.
 Therefore, while integrating with migration services, like SAP Commerce Cloud migration, you should take the time to explore all that they have to offer, along with laying down your expectations.
-Cloud service providers should articulate clearly what their service offering is about, how their solution helps and what its unique selling points are.
+Cloud service providers should also articulate clearly what their service offering is about, how their solution helps, and what its unique selling points are.

 Another topic that always returns is security.
 You can use a virtual data room to keep the data and files secure, read the data room reviews in 2019 to find the best one.
-Technical security around cloud services is perhaps even tighter and better set-up than most corporate networks, there are more considerations than just firewalls, encryption and other tech.
+Technical security around cloud services is perhaps even tighter and better set-up than most corporate networks, there are more considerations than just firewalls, encryption, and other tech.
 Cloud service providers must look at not only efficient global payment service providers (like FastSpring and similar others) but also opt for services that can give them all-round security for their customers.
 You can check out at Nettitude website, the importance of having an SOC to securly store all the informattion on cloud.
-At a time when even better brands, like LinkedIn, Sony, Apple and Amazon are referred to in hacking reports, recurring topics are:
+At a time when even better brands, like LinkedIn, Sony, Apple, and Amazon are referred to in hacking reports, recurring topics are:

 - “Because cloud service providers host multiple tenants, they’re obviously a more interesting target for hackers than my own single-tenant datacentre”